 The Committee may invite additional content experts to attend regular meetings and to present at specific meetings in order to meet its mandate.

-Planning & Development – The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.
+Planning and Development – The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.

 Neil Whyte - Chair